 - By submitting a request using the contact form

 In all three cases you register your email address.
-This is not shared with others, and is deleted if you delete your subscription or ask that your comment is removed from the website.
+The subscription is handled by a third-party provider.
+The other two cases are not shared with others, and is deleted if you ask that your comment is removed from the website.

 Your clicks are registered anonymously in this way: